SOLAS-TTRPG/SOLAS/README.md

 ## Resistances/Weaknesses
 Some enemies or characters may be resistant or weak to certain types of damage.
 If something is weak to a type of attack, count your successes with advantage.
 If something is resistant to the type of attack, count the successes with disadvantage.

-## On Your Turn
-You regenerate some of your stamina, focus, and resistance.
-You may use any number of your remaining stamina or focus points, by taking any of the following actions that you are permitted to use:
-- **Movement**: Use 1 **Stamina** point to move up to your speed
-- **Attacks**: Uses 1 **Stamina** point per attack
-- **Tricks**: Uses 1 **Stamina** point per trick, as well as **Focus** points based on trick difficulty

 ## Fading
 Once your character reaches 0 heart, you begin fading.
 This means your character is losing their grip on mortality, and will soon die.
 Once you reach 0 heart, continuing to fight is dangerous.
 At the start of each of your turns, you lose a heart.
 Additionally, you can choose to lose an extra heart to take your normal turn, being any number of actions up to your current stamina/focus.
 Once you reach -5 heart, your character falls and passes.

+# On Your Turn
+You regenerate some of your stamina, focus, and resistance.
+You may use any number of your remaining stamina or focus points, by taking any of the following actions that you are permitted to use:
+- **Movement**: Use 1 **Stamina** point to move up to your speed
+- **Attacks**: Uses 1 **Stamina** point per attack
+- **Tricks**: Uses 1 **Stamina** point per trick, as well as **Focus** points based on trick difficulty